defridge/Portfolio-2-TDEE-calculator/README.md

 ### Content

-- The code to add and style the modal box was taken from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+- The code to add and style the modal box was taken from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp).
+- The code to remove the option to add special characters to input fields was taken from [stackoverflow](https://stackoverflow.com/questions/31706611/why-does-the-html-input-with-type-number-allow-the-letter-e-to-be-entered-in).
 - My Mentor Gareth McGirr for his guidance and support throughout my project.